Singaporean part-time actor and family of three charged over Johor mall brawl

 A Singaporean part-time actor and family of three were charged in Malaysia’s Magistrate’s Court on Wednesday (Dec 24) for fighting in a shopping mall and police station in Johor Bahru.

-The fight had allegedly broken out after the wife of one of the suspects called out the other man for running into and spilling beer on her, according to Malaysian media outlet The Star.
+The fight had allegedly broken out after the wife of one of the suspects called out the other suspect for running into and spilling beer on her, according to The Star, without naming the individuals involved.

 Later that same day, while one of the suspects was filing a report at the Larkin police station, the other man attacked him, leading to another fight.